-- You can go to Weill Cornell Duplicating Department's Print Shop or use an online site to prepare your Poster.
-You can submit poster printing costs for reimbursement to IMSE if your budget allows. - Please print your posters in color.
+- You can go to Weill Cornell Duplicating Department's Print Shop or use an online site to prepareyour Poster.
+Please have duplicating reach out to the IMSE Office for a fund number.
+If you use an outside vendor, you can submit poster printing costs for reimbursement to IMSE if your budget allows. - Please print your posters in color.
 IMSE will provide the actual easel boards, tacks, and tape.